 A Guide for Seniors – Navigating Daylight Savings

 What does this mean for your everyday schedule?
-What can you do to prepare?
-What should you expect from a senior in your life?
+How can you prepare?
+And what should you expect from a senior in your life?

-If you know a senior who has Alzheimer’s or dementia, you might want to check out our blog, 5 Tips for Daylight Savings and Alzheimer’s Disease.
-In this blog we touch on specific things to incorporate to make the transition easier for someone living with Alzheimer’s or dementia and touch on topics like caffeine, sleeping habits, routine and sundowning.
+If you know a senior living with Alzheimer’s or dementia, you may also want to read our blog, 5 Tips for Daylight Savings and Alzheimer’s Disease, where we share specific strategies to ease the transition, including tips around caffeine, sleep habits, routines, and sundowning.

 Sleep Disruptions: